OlpaysAcademy/olpays-random-songs-list-super-awesome-academy-tracker-keving-skate-shadow/README.md

 # olpays-random-songs-list-super-awesome-academy-tracker-keving-skate-shadow

 ```
-This repository is only for educational purpose, it is not intended to work in any real way
+This repository is only for educational and funny purpose, it is not intended to work in any real way
 ```

 This exercise consist on an application that can: